Women's Outdoor Instructor Development Programme

 What is it?

-A 10 week outdoor instructor development programme, based at our Loch Eil Centre.
+A 10-week outdoor instructor development programme, based at our Aberdovey centre.
 The course will include the opportunity to work on the skills required to be an Outward Bound Instructor.
 This includes technical (mountain, rock and water) skills as well as developing your intra-personal (self-awareness) and inter-personal (leadership & group) skills.

 There will be time working with groups of young people alongside experienced instructors and structured mentoring.
 Your course lead will work with you as a group over the 10 weeks to ensure you have maximum opportunity to progress and work towards your goals.